MEADOW SWEET GROVE

 Ladies:

 There is always lots of vintage china at church sales.
-Find a pretty teacup and saucer (if you're lucky, a vintage tea strainer/ball) - buy some tea to go with it and you have a wonderful gift.
+Find a pretty teacup and saucer (add a vintage tea strainer (if you're lucky!) or pair with a souvenir spoon from their favourite vacation spot).
+Buy some tea to go with it and you have a wonderful gift.
+Pack up the tea things in a re-usable decorator cardboard box - available at your local dollar store.
 Don't forget the jewellery!
 You might find a wonderful aurora borealis necklace from the 1950s or funky vintage Avon sets from the 1970s.
 You'll be amazed at the well-made costume jewellery from the past ... and amazingly low prices too!
 And so much more unique than purchasing new.
 Don't worry about used earrings - just give those posts a good clean with a cotton ball soaked in rubbing alcohol, hydrogen peroxide or even plain old white vinegar!
-Buy some little organza drawstring bags from the dollar store and you now have beautiful presentation for your jewellery gift or pack up the tea things in a re-usable decorator cardboard box - also at your local dollar store.
+Buy some little organza drawstring bags (also from the dollar store) and you now have beautiful presentation for your jewellery gift.

 GIF Pouring Teapot